 For buyers who purchased a 1-room flat from the resale market without using CPF housing grant, they previously did not need to abide by any MOP rules.
 However, this piece of information seems to have been removed from the HDB website – which means such buyers now need to also serve the 5-year MOP.

 Currently, even after the MOP, partial rental is not allowed for 1 and 2-room flats.
-The homeowners can only rent out the whole flat and up to a maximum tenant of four pax.
+The homeowners can only rent out the whole flat and up to a maximum of four tenants.
 Additionally, the stock of 1-room resale flats is tiny as HDB stopped construction of such units for a long time.